Aadu Puli Aattam (2006 film): Production

 Sanjay Ram made a series of quick action films in the mid-2000s, and moved on to his next film, Iyakkam (2008), before the release of Aadu Puli Aattam.
 The film was said to be loosely based on ex-rowdy from Tirunelveli, named Sadayan.

 Reception

-Malini Mannath of Chennai Online wrote that "in depicting the game between the hunter and the hunted, the debutant director is focused, and moves his narration at a racy pace", and added that "the director has chosen his cast well, with each character, even the ones in smaller roles, suitably placed".
+Malini Mannath of Chennai Online wrote, "in depicting the game between the hunter and the hunted, the debutant director is focused, and moves his narration at a racy pace", and added that "the director has chosen his cast well, with each character, even the ones in smaller roles, suitably placed".

-Lajjavathi of Kalki wrote Director Sanjay Ram, who wanted to tell a compelling story, did not prepare the right screenplay for it.
+Lajjavathi of Kalki wrote director Sanjay Ram, who wanted to tell a compelling story, did not prepare the right screenplay for it.